Welcome to the Pasadena Buddhist Temple

 Family services are held each Sunday.
 Service begins at 10:00 am and is followed by separate a English speaking Discussion Group and a Japanese language Dharma Talk.
 Dharma School meets on the 1st and 3rd Sundays of the month following Sunday Service.
 Sangha Teens and Jr. YBA meet monthly.

-Please go to the Calendar page for dates and times.
+Please click on the button below or go to the Calendar for exact times and dates.